Microsoft’s Chromium Edge is getting Pinterest suggestions, sidebar search, and business features

 First up, syncing.
 If you use multiple devices you will be happy to know that installed extensions now sync in Edge.
 A new policy lets IT professionals manage the types of data sync for their users (like turning off syncing passwords).
 Still haven’t embraced the cloud?
 Sync will soon also extend to customers whose environments are still on-premises.

 Next, if you use Edge for both work and personal life, you’ll like Automatic Profile Switching.
-The feature will detect if a link you’re trying to open needs work credentials and switch you to your work profile, where you’re already signed in.
-Previously, you’d be forced to sign in again.
+The feature will detect if a link you’re trying to open needs work credentials and switch you to your work profile, where you’re already signed in, instead of forcing you to sign in again.
 This is particularly useful for the millions who are working from home nowadays.
 You can also set a default profile for any link, creating a consistent experience even if you’re switching between profiles throughout the day.

 Finally, Edge now supports Windows Information Protection, which helps protect content in a web environment where users often share and distribute content.
 Windows Information Protection separates personal and corporate data, adds extra protection for line-of-business apps, and provides audit reporting for compliance.